Chris Sabin: Training; early career (2000–2003)

-On May 7, marked Sabin's return to NJPW as they announced him as a participant in the 2018 Best of the Super Juniors tournament.

-Total Nonstop Action Wrestling
+NWA Total Nonstop Action / Total Nonstop Action Wrestling (2003–2014)

 X Division Champion (2003–2007)

-Sabin joined Total Nonstop Action Wrestling in April 2003 and won the TNA X Division Championship just a month later on May 14 by defeating champion Amazing Red and Jerry Lynn in a three-way dance, after an assist from Triple X. After the match Sabin turned heel and joined Triple X in Sports Entertainment Xtreme.
+Sabin joined NWA Total Nonstop Action (TNA) in April 2003.
+He won the TNA X Division Championship on May 14 by defeating champion Amazing Red and Jerry Lynn in a three-way dance, after an assist from Triple X. After the match Sabin turned heel and joined Triple X in Sports Entertainment Xtreme.
 His reign ended after three months when he lost to Michael Shane in the first ever Ultimate X match on August 20.

-On September 3, 2003, Sabin, now a face, won the 2003 Super X Cup, thus becoming the number one contender to the X Division Championship.
+On September 3, 2003, Sabin, now a face, won the TNA 2003 Super X Cup Tournament, thus becoming the number one contender to the X Division Championship.
 He regained the X Division Championship on January 7, 2004, defeating Shane, Christopher Daniels and Low Ki in the second Ultimate X match.
 He was stripped of the title on March 31, 2004, after a knee injury left him unable to defend it.

-After returning from injury, Sabin took part in the World X Cup in May 2004, forming Team TNA with Jerry Lynn, Christopher Daniels and Elix Skipper.
+After returning from injury, Sabin took part in the TNA 2004 World X Cup Tournament in May 2004, forming Team TNA with Jerry Lynn, Christopher Daniels and Elix Skipper.
 On May 26, Team USA defeated Team Mexico, Team Canada and Team Japan in a two-hour pay-per-view event which saw the teams fight one another in a variety of matches.
 The finals saw Sabin wrestle the Canadian Petey Williams and the Mexican Héctor Garza in an Ultimate X match, which Sabin won when he retrieved a large red "X" which had been suspended above the ring on steel cables.

 For the remainder of 2004, Sabin contended for the X Division Championship.
 He won another Ultimate X match on November 9 to win a title shot at Petey Williams.
 At Turning Point 2004 on December 5, however, Williams was able to secure a victory with the help of a pair of brass knuckles.
 Sabin got another shot at the title at Final Resolution on January 16, 2005, in an Ultimate X match with Williams and A.J.
 Styles, but the match and title were won by Styles.